axiom-data-science/portal-docs/overview.rst

 	.. _time-slider-overview:
 	Time Slider
 	===========
 	The time slider bar at the bottom of the map allows you to view temporal data.
-The time intervals available will varydepending on which data layer you are viewing.
-The bar is unavailable if there is not any time-enabled data layersloaded.
+The time intervals available will vary depending on which data layer you are viewing.
+The bar is unavailable if there is not any time-enabled data layers loaded.
 By default, the time slider is set to display the most recent data that is available for that data layer.

-	.. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legendbeneath the data layer title.
+	.. tip:: For quick reference, the time range for data being viewed in the map is shown in the right-hand map legend beneath the data layer title.

 	The temporal extent for the data layers can be viewed by hovering your mouse over the time slider control.
 The name ofthe data layer, the begin and end dates for the data, and a line graph of the temporal range will appear.
-The temporalinformation will appear for all time-enabled datasets that are currently loaded in the map.
+The temporal information will appear for all time-enabled datasets that are currently loaded in the map.
 For more details, please see the :ref:`How To Time Slider <map-time-slider>` page.

 	.. _depth-filter-overview: